adamjgrant/tides-over-sand/TASKS.md

 - [x] If I delete several tasks in quick succession, I see that all but one of them are actually deleted in supabase.
 We should investigate how we handle this case where the user might click the delete button more rapidly than we give them UI to undo and dismiss it before the delete the next one.
     - [x] Rejected: The items are being deleted appropriately now but the UI to undo never goes away.
 It also says "(x pending)" remove that.
     - [x] Rejected: Still doesn't go away.
 Check out how we have this implemented when several are deleted in quick succession.
+    - [x] Rejected: Still doesn't go away, even if I just delete one item.
+It's deleted, but the UI to undo just stays forever.
+Should go away and persist the deletion after 5s.
 - [x] The debounce function to edit fields is a little slow.
 Can we tighten it?
+- [ ] If I create a task, it should automatically select it and show in the detail view.
+- [ ] If an item is completed, it should still get the faded effect we apply to tasks with a lifetime of 1, 2, 3, 4 etc days.
+Right now it's always unfaded.